-Please note: It is important to know that children under the age of 2 cannot take over the counter medication unless directed by his/her doctor.
+Please note: It is important to know that children under the age of 2 cannot take over the counter medicine unless directed by his/her doctor.
 Please consult your child’s pediatrician first 🙂

-If you want to know the easy and most effective ways to lower your child’s fever, you’re in the right place!
+If you want to know the easy and most effective ways to lower your child’s fever or body temperature, you’re in the right place!
 Coming from a mom of three who has been there several of times!

 7 ways to immediately treat and lower your child’s fever